 Do you miss Thousand Island dressing too?

 No matter how I’ve looked, since we began eating Real Food a few years ago, I just couldn't find Thousand Island dressing without soybean or other nasty oils.
-I especially love Thousand Island dressing on Reuben sandwiches and taco salad, and it’s also good on burgers, or for dipping your fried shrimp and French fries into.
+I especially love Thousand Island dressing on Reuben sandwiches or taco salad, and it’s also good on burgers, or for dipping your fried shrimp and French fries into.
 Thankfully, now a reader, Cathryn, has saved the day with her homemade Thousand Island dressing!

 Here’s her recipe (with my tweaks) which calls for a lot of different ingredients, but is still easy enough to make.
 Just add a little of this and a little of that and stir it up, simple!

 She calls it, “CAT’S CONCOCTION” 🙂